A Thousand Splendid Suns (opera): Conception

+Performance

 The world premiere production was conducted by Indian-American maestro Viswa Subbaraman, who grew up listening to the Carnatic music of southern India.
 Renowned percussionist Deep Singh, who at the age of seven became the youngest disciple of Ustad Allah Rakha (father and teacher of Zakhir Hussain) played tabla.
 American bansuri master Steve Gorn played bansuri.

 The world premiere production is to be directed by Roya Sadat, who was named one of the BBC's 100 Women for 2021 for her trailblazing work as one of Afghanistan's first female film directors.
 Sadat calls A Thousand Splendid Suns "a universal story of self-sacrifice, fear, love, and hope that connects every human being from each corner of the world.
 Unfortunately, this opera has even more meaning today, in the aftermath of the US withdrawal from Afghanistan, as this horrible history is being repeated once again for the women and girls of our land."

 Support for the composition and creation of A Thousand Splendid Suns has come from a 2013 Guggenheim Award, a 2014 Opera America Discovery Grant for Female Composers, a NEA Development Grant (secured in partnership with American Opera Projects), and an Opera America Commissioning Grant (funded by the Virginia B. Toulmin Foundation), and the Berkshire Taconic Foundation.

 Workshops of A Thousand Splendid Suns, all undertaken in collaboration with American Opera Projects, involved director Leslie Swackhamer, conductor Sara Jobin, and soprano Lucy FitzGibbon as Laila.
 They included: